jonathanslenders/asyncio-redis/README.rst

         result1 = yield from f1
         result2 = yield from f2

+        # When finished, close the connection pool.
+        connection.close()

 It's recommended to use a large enough poolsize.
 A connection will be occupied as long as there's a transaction running in there.